puck7744/portfolio/README.md

 * MrDoob and the Three.js contributors
 * Dan Uznanski for contributions to bird behavior
-* Wikipedia user Kenrick95 for the background image of clouds over London
+* Wikipedia user Kenrick95 for the image of clouds over London
+* Unsplash user Helloquence for the image of people collaborating